6 Eucalyptus Essential Oil Benefits And Uses

 Upper respiratory conditions are incredibly painful.
 Many are lethal, and even the non-lethal ones cause constant coughing and difficulty breathing.
 You can help treat those problems with this essential oil.

 Since eucalyptus essential oil is so effective in treating these problems, many doctors suggest using it in a treatment plan for things such as bronchitis, asthma, and even tuberculosis.
-In point of fact, this is a proven treatment for asthma in specific since it helps dilate the blood vessels and allow the lungs to receive more oxygen.
+This is a proven treatment for asthma in specific since it helps to dilate the blood vessels and allow the lungs to receive more oxygen.
 Just mix up some eucalyptus, peppermint, and coconut oil, and rub liberally on your upper chest.

 Essential oils may be all-natural, but so is arsenic.
 Since all-natural doesn't mean "100% safe", be on the lookout for any signs of an allergic reaction.
 If you're pregnant or nursing, please consult a doctor before using any new treatments.